xebia/essentials/secure-development.md

 ### Applicability

 Security is often an implied requirement; few words are spent on the topic, but customers expect their systems to be built secure.
-Practical security is a tradeoff: it's not feasible to be 100% secure.
+Practical security is a trade-off: it's not feasible to be 100% secure.
 Different systems emphasize different aspects of security and attract different kinds of attackers.
 Therefore, what's adequate for one system is overkill (or completely missing the point) for another.

 ### Application